John-Abbott-College/SN1-Notes/README.md

-# Programming in Science - Fall 2025
+# Programming in Science - Winter 2026

 _Welcome to 420-SN1 Programming in Science_